 Assessment at St Robert Bellarmine

-From September 2014, the government has made a huge change in the way that children in schools are to be assessed.
-This is to tie in with the new National Curriculum that started to be used by all schools at the beginning of this academic year.
-This is a new way of thinking for schools and assessment will look very different to how it has looked for the past 20 years.
-The aim of this page is to, hopefully, give you some clear information about all the changes that are happening in education across the country and what that means for the children here at St Robert Bellarmine Primary School.
+From September 2014, the government made a huge change in the way that children in schools were to be assessed.
+This ties in with the new National Curriculum that started to be used by all schools from 2014.
+This was a new way of thinking for schools and assessment looks very different to how it had looked for the past 20 years.
+The aim of this page is to, hopefully, give you some clear information about all the changes that have happened in education across the country and what that means for the children here at St Robert Bellarmine Primary School.
 Before we even think about assessment, we need to be clear on the main changes the new curriculum has brought to subjects that are traditionally assessed.

 The end of levels